Sara G. Stanley: Family life

-While on assignment for AMA in Alabama, 1868, Stanley met Charles A. Woodward, a white man who served in the Union army during the war.
+While on assignment for AMA in Alabama, 1868, Stanley met Charles A. Woodward, a white man who had served in the Union army during the Civil War.
 Charles, a trained mason, worked as a cashier at the Freedmen's Bank after the war.
-When he met Sara, he was four years her junior.
+He was four years younger than Stanley.
 Despite the fact that she was so fair and both of them had blue eyes, he was still white and she was acknowledged to be a proud black woman.
-There is historical disagreement over whether or not the AMA supported her pending nuptials, but what is clear is the AMA feared retaliation from the local Ku Klux Klan.
+There is historical disagreement over whether or not the AMA supported Stanley's engagement to Woodward, but what is clear is the AMA feared retaliation from the local Ku Klux Klan.
 To complicate the event, the Association had just purchased a new building to expand the school.
 Local whites were already critical over the expansion of colored education and were further agitated over the rumors of the possibility of the Woodwards marrying in the new Mission House.
 The situation resolved itself when the wedding "quietly" took place at a friend's house.

 Despite the initial notoriety of their marriage, the Woodwards spent several more years working and living in Mobile.
 Sara continued to teach with the AMA, moving to their training center at the Emerson Institute.
 She also worked part time with her husband at the Freedman's Bank as a cashier.

 At some point before leaving Mobile, Sara gave birth to a baby girl.
-For some unknown reason, the baby died at six months old.
+For an unknown reason, the baby died at six months old.

 In 1874, Charles, who was the head cashier at the Freedman's Bank, was accused of embezzlement.
 Following a brief trial, he was found not guilty.
 Soon afterwards, the Woodwards moved to New Jersey, where according to several census records, they both listed themselves at "white".
 Charles died in 1885.

 Late life and death

 After her husband's death, Stanley moved to Philadelphia, where she continued to receive her husband's military pension of $8 a month and worked as an engraver to supplement her income.

-In 1894, she briefly taught with notable abolitionist and educator Lucy Craft Laney at a small school for black women in Augusta, Georgia.
+In 1894, Stanley briefly taught with notable abolitionist and educator Lucy Craft Laney at a small school for black women in Augusta, Georgia.
 At the time, the school was called "The Haines Normal and Industrial Institute", but in 1949 it was renamed "The Lucy Craft Laney Comprehensive High School".

-Little is known about her later life, but as part of the 1910 Census, Sara was again living in Cumberland County in New Jersey.
+Little is known about her later life, but according to the 1910 Census, Sara was again living in Cumberland County in New Jersey.
 It lists that she had 3 children, but 0 living.
 Sara Griffith Stanley Woodward died in 1918 at the age of 82.
 Her resting place is unknown.